Widianne/p1-corsetry/README.md

 ​
 #### *features
 ​
-* This is where you will place all of your features think about each section of the page include a screenshot and a few bullet points on how it's presented and why
+* Footer holds all the social media links
 ​
 ## **Future-Enhancements**
 ​